KevinWang94/KevinWang94.github.io/_posts/2017-11-10-EasterIsland3.md

 I'm not sure how much value it added over just wandering around the island ourselves, given that we already knew the history highlights.
-If you're able to get a cheaper car rental, or have a group of more than two people, I'd probably suggest skipping a tour.
+If you're able to get a cheaper car rental, or have a group of more than two people, I'd suggest skipping a tour.

 We started the day off at
 [Rano Raraku](https://en.wikipedia.org/wiki/Rano_Raraku), the quarry where the moai